-- Names and contact information for three persons submitting letters of recommendation.
+- Names and contact information for three people submitting letters of recommendation.
 These are submitted by your reference electronically through the online application system.
-You must start the online application and submit the names and email addresses of your reference so they can submit the letters.
+You must start the online application to submit the names and email addresses of your reference so they can submit the letters.

 This is just a brief overview of required applications materials.
 Help strengthen your application by reviewing the Application Checklist for more detailed information.

-Complete and submit the University of Utah Graduate School and MPP program applications online.
+Complete and submit University of Utah's Graduate School and MPP program applications online.
 During this process you will be asked to identify and choose which Graduate Program you are applying to: either MPP, MPP/MPH, JD/MPP or combined BA/BS/MPP option.

 We are here to help you successfully complete your application.
 If you have questions or need assistance, please contact us.